Two happy people in front of a sign.

-When Felix met Anne – Bringing the ReDI School Concept to Sweden
+When Felix met Anne – Bringing the ReDI School concept to Sweden

 Felix Unogwu is working round-the-clock.
 At the end of August, the first 55 women will begin various courses in basic digital skills, data analytics, and user experience/ user interface design.
 And starting in September, another 40 women and men will embark on a highly specialized Cyber Security Education offered in partnership with Microsoft.